-We're Chafitz, the company that has become the leader in developing games that do more than buzz, sing or blink lights at you.
+We're Chafitz, the company that has become the leader in developing games that do more than buzz, sing or blink. lights at you.
 Our games are designed to think and play as if they were human.
-Boris, our chees computer, has already become the standard throughout the world.
-Our new chess computer game, Sargon 2.5, is so powerful that it defeated a 5 million dollar chess computing Goliath.
+Boris, our chess computer, has already become the standard throughout the world.
+Our new chees computer game, Sargon 2.5, is so powerful that it defeated a 5 million dollar chees computing Goliath.

 Chatitz's games are designed to provide challenge and excitement for all skill levels, beginners as well as Masters.
-Some of our games even talk to their human opponent with the More and represent an electrical state of plant some process the board.
-New a latter of plant some process the board.
-New a latter of plant some persons the board. messages that advise you of a blunder or caution you of impending defeat.
+Some of our games even talk to their human opponent with steel.
+Here we we destruct a state a part of the state a part of a later of the state and the state of t messages that advise you of a blunder or caution you of impending deleat.

-Chafitz is committed to producing the most advanced cames possible and that is why we're constantly pioneering new programming breakthroughs.
+Chafitz is committed to producing the most advanced games possible and that is why we're constantly pioneering new programming breakthroughs.

 A program developed for our backgammon game, Artstotic, was pitted against the current world backgammon champion.
-Aristotle clearly demonstrated to the world that Chalitz is Number One in computer games by defeating the champion 7 to 1 in a 7 point match.
+Aristotle clearly demonstrated to the world that Chalitz is Number One in computer games by deteating the champion 7 to 1 in a 7 point match.
 This is the first time ever that a world champion was defeated by a computer.

-When you're ready to buy an electronic game, remem- MODULAR GAME SYSTEM.
-AN AUTHOR COME ON ber our name.
-Chafitz.
+When you're ready to buy an electronic game, remem- sources date system is entries that our ber our name, Chafitz.
 We're the people who make the games that think.